 Again, asbestos lets us down here.
 You can't detect it by its smell, because it doesn't have one.

-If you can't see asbestos, and you can't smell it.
-How do you identify when asbestos is around?
-How do you know when your health, and your future, is at risk?
+If you can't see asbestos, and you can't smell it, how do you identify when asbestos is around?
+How do you know when your health - and future - are at risk?

 The only way to know for sure is with an asbestos survey.

 An asbestos survey is a survey carried out by an asbestos expert.
 Someone who is trained in spotting asbestos.
 But even they can't be sure if a material contains asbestos, just which ones are likely to.
 So they will take samples to be tested.

 An asbestos surveyor will gather information about the building or structure, including the date it was built and the dates of work carried out.
 This will give them a good indication of the materials that are likely to have been used during construction work.
 They will then survey the building or structure to identify exactly where asbestos can be found.

 Asbestos surveys are a legal requirement, under the Control of Asbestos Regulations.